 Mozambique is known for dangerous driving, especially in the capital.
 Expats on the road, whether as pedestrians, passengers or drivers, should be cautious of other drivers at all times.
 In the capital, Maputo, the public transport system is slightly better than elsewhere in the country.

 Mozambique's biggest airport is Maputo International Airport.
 The country also has a number of paved and unpaved airports throughout the country, and if landing in a remote area, it is best to prearrange transport, as there is unlikely to be anything available on arrival.

 Public transport in Mozambique

 Public transport in Mozambique is known to be unreliable and is usually not recommended.
 Expats who can afford to buy a car may find it a more convenient and safer way to get around than using public transport.

-Trains travel to and from Maputo and South Africa, but the trains are known to be overcrowded.
-Many lack sleeping facilities which makes overnight journeys difficult.
+Trains travel to and from Maputo and South Africa, but they are known to be overcrowded.
+Many lack sleeping facilities, which makes overnight journeys difficult.

 There are coaches that travel around Mozambique for long-distance destinations.
-It is not uncommon for coaches to be full, and a chapas is usually used to take the overflow of passengers.
-Like the trains, buses can be used to travel to other neighbouring countries, such as Zimbabwe and South Africa.
+It is not uncommon for coaches to be full, and a chapa is usually used to take the overflow of passengers.
+Like trains, buses can be used to travel to other neighbouring countries, such as Zimbabwe and South Africa.
 Intercity buses also exist, and these generally leave at 4am.

 Chapas are local minibuses that are used for short and long distance journeys.
 For the latter, luggage is usually piled on the roof, and the chapas driver ignores all capacity limits.
 As they are often overloaded, they can be dangerous to travel in, but they are usually cheaper than other forms of transport.

-There are daily ferries between Inhaca Island and Maputo as well as Catembe and Maputo.
+There are daily ferries between Inhaca Island and Maputo, as well as Catembe and Maputo.
 The ferry travels more frequently on weekends, but expats should make sure they arrive early to secure a spot.